raganwald/raganwald.github.com/_posts/2022-02-14-help-wanted-explained.md

 [towers]: https://en.wikipedia.org/wiki/Tower_of_Hanoi

-[^FernandoRodriguezVillegas] The Hanoing representation is attributed to [Fernando Rodriguez Villegas](https://users.ictp.it/~villegas/)
+[^FernandoRodriguezVillegas]: The Hanoing representation is attributed to [Fernando Rodriguez Villegas](https://users.ictp.it/~villegas/)

 To see the similarity, here's a three-disc tower, with the pegs coloured.
 We'll pretend the discs are made of some transparent material that takes on the colour of the peg it is on.